grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 	2. Otherwise, roll on the spark table for each.
 	3. Roll on the spark table for each to determine what the resolution might be.

 This method is heavily inspired by the system from *Cyberpunk RED*.
-Spark tables for this system will have to be quite large (d66 by d66 perhaps) to create unique outcomes for each player.
+Spark tables for this system may have to be larger (d66 by d66 perhaps) to create unique outcomes for each player.

 This system requires large spark tables so as to avoid frequent duplications.
 You can roll 6-30 times on the same spark table (although this is unlikely), so at least three, d20 spark tables might be required.